Step 1) Verify Name & Use SCBOS

 Step 2) Correctly Fill Out Forms

 Whether you're dealing with a hard copy form of some kind, like for example a name reservation form, or whether you go through the SCBOS, take your time and read everything.
 Know exactly what's being asked of you before filing in or submitting anything.

 This is especially the case if you don't have a lawyer and aren't working with a professional DBA filing service.
 Doubt and triple check everything!

-Typically the last step involves either completing the SCBOS process or mailing your hard copy form(s) to the right place which will usually be told to you directly (usually in the beginning or ending of most official state documents).
-For hard copy, you’ll likely need to have it notarized by an authorized individual but this may not be the case.
+Typically the last step involves either completing the SCBOS process or mailing your hard copy form(s) to the right place which will usually be told to you directly (usually in the beginning or end of most official state documents).
+For a hard copy, you'll likely need to have it notarized by an authorized individual but this may not be the case.

 After you get the filing confirmation, you'll officially be the owner of a South Carolina DBA.

 A professional service will handle filing your DBA on your behalf, allowing you to focus on the other needs of your new business.

 - LegalZoom ($99 + state fee) for the most popular DBA filing service available.